Flag Building: Construction delays and fines

-A Church spokesman announced in April 2006 that the building would be completed by the end of 2007 but this date has slipped repeatedly.
+A Church spokesman announced in April 2006 that the building would be completed by the end of 2007, but that date slipped.
 Press reports at the time indicated that the Church was aiming to complete the building by March 2008.
 In November 2006 the city of Clearwater served the Church with a development order to complete the exterior of the building. but by December 2006 construction had not yet resumed and Church officials indicated that "mid 2008" was now the target date.
 The prolonged delay has adversely impacted other proposed developments that intended to capitalize on the promised increased economic activity from Scientologists visiting Clearwater.
 Church officials have offered no public explanation of the delays other than "a recurring need to revise interior design schemes in an effort to get it just right."
-Work on the building was still at a standstill by March 2009; the daily fines levied by the city then totaled $245,000.
+Work on the building was still at a standstill by March 2009; the daily fines assessed by the city then totaled $245,000.
 Construction work was restarted in July 2009 after the completion of renovation of the nearby Fort Harrison Hotel.
-Scientology officials stated that the building had cost about $40 million up to that point and that completing the interior was expected to increase the total cost to $50 million.
+Scientology officials stated that the building had cost about $40 million up to that point and that completing the interior was expected to add an addition $50 million.
 No new completion dates were announced, but "as soon as we get the go-ahead from the city, we'll begin".

 In September 2009, Church spokesperson Peter Mansell estimated the Super Power Building would be ready for occupancy by fall of 2010.
-This date passed without the building opening, though the exterior was completed by 2011.
+That date passed without the building opening, though the exterior was completed by 2011.
 In June 2011, the St. Petersburg Times reported that the building had passed inspection and its Certificate of Occupancy had been obtained.
-The Church sought to seek a reduction in the fine levied by the city at the Code Enforcement Board's July or August meeting.
+The Church sought to seek a reduction in the fine assessed by the city at the Code Enforcement Board's July or August meeting.
 Church spokeswoman Pat Harney said, "We are simply following the standard procedures to close out any remaining permit issues."
 According to city assistant planning director Gina Clayton, since 2000 the Church has paid the city, county and state $2.2 million in permit, plan review, impact and other fees.
 The Church said its redesigns needed time.
-"We build for eternity," former spokesman Ben Shaw told the Times.
+"We build for eternity", former spokesman Ben Shaw told the Times.
 "When we do that, we want it perfect."
 The Church said it would host a ribbon-cutting and dedication ceremony there later in 2011.
 It asked the city to reduce its fine by 90 percent, to reflect its "good faith" effort in bringing the building to code, but the city's resident-led Code Enforcement Board, which has a record of leniency and decimating fines, voted unanimously to keep the fines mostly untouched, saying the Church had long ignored the city's rules.
 The fine was set at $413,500, allowing for a reduction to account for months when the Church's plans were paused by city review.